JefMari/awesome-wysiwyg-editors/contributing.md

 Ensure your pull request adheres to the following guidelines:

 - Make sure your contribution is useful and relevant before submitting.
+- As much as possible, your contribution is up to date.
-- Always search for previous suggestions before making a new one, as yours may produce duplicate.
+- Always search for previous contribution before making a new one, as yours may produce duplicate.
 - Check your spelling and grammar.
+- Keep descriptions short, simple and always end with a period.
+- Order link titles alphabetically within each category.
 - Links must be pointing directly to the repository, no tracking links allowed.
 This list is not for advertising purposes.
-- Non-repository link can be acceptable ONLY if the contribution is a non open source.
+- Try to make your pull request and title as descriptive as possible.
+- New categories is always welcome.
+Improvements to the existing categories or this repository itself are always welcome too.

+## Suggestion

+- Since this repository is still young, suggestions are always welcome.
+Make an issue with `[suggestion]` at the beginning of the title.
+Make sure to justify what you suggest for this repository's improvement.

 ## Updating your PR